 Post-doc bullies might be a confusing term, they are not post-docs who bully, they are people who bully you into doing a post-doc.
 Post-doc bullies believe a PhD is not worth pursuing if a post-doc is not the next step.
 They also share a perspective that academic research careers are paramount, and that choosing otherwise is a lesser option.
 They might say an alternative career is a “sell out.”

 How do you combat gaslighting career advice?
 Don’t take the gas-lighter head on.
-First, recognize that you are being gaslighted, their attempts to make you feel stupid is because they wish to appear superior.
+First, recognize that you are being gaslighted, their attempts to make you feel stupid is an attempt to appear superior.
 Recognizing this behavior will allow yourself to alleviate your uncertainty and hold true to your beliefs.
 If the gas-lighter is your PI, speak to your committee members or other mentors who support your choice.
 Always remember, your thoughts and opinions are valid.

 I am a person first and a scientist fifth (wife, daughter, sister, and friend precede scientist).
 As an individual, I have expectations in my life that do not align well with a post-doc.
 Some scientists may love the culture of academia, while others look forward to a new work environment.
 Advising every PhD student to do a post-doc assumes that other factors aren’t pertinent to a career choice, utterly dehumanizing the scientist.